Grants for Resilience & Wellness (GR&W)

 It recognises that while the fires were in 2009, recovery takes time and an important part of community recovery is having opportunities to connect, share experiences, enhance individual and community wellbeing and resilience, and to build strength and capacity for the future.

-Applications for Round 10 are now open and close on Monday, 17 October 2016.
+Applications for Round 10 are now closed.

 The GR&W program is a rolling grants program.
 For more information on the latest round of the GR&W program, check the table below.